Kmeakin/walrus-report/src/40-evalution.md

 the offending section of code or even highlighting it in bold colours; and provide an understandable explanation of **what** the error means and how it can be fixed.
-The design of error messages is more an art than a science: languages like Rust and Elm, which pride themselves on compiler user experience, have extensive developer guidelines for writing helpful error messages and will sometimes even go as far as to tell the user what they can type to fix the error ^[TODO: links].
+The design of error messages is more an art than a science: languages like Rust, which pride themselves on compiler user experience, have extensive developer guidelines for writing helpful error messages and will sometimes even go as far as to tell the user what they can type to fix the error [@RustcErrors].

 Obviously a single-person project over the course of a year will not have quite the same level of polish attached to the content of error messages, however I